-After seeing photos upon photos of beautiful fields of tulips, I knew I had to go for myself.
+After seeing photos upon photos of beautiful fields of tulips here in the Netherlands, I knew I had to go for myself.
 I'm traveling a lot soon and honestly, I didn't have the money to pay for entrance into Keukenhof, so I did it my way: the cheapest way possible.
 I don't leave much up to chance in my life admittedly, so here's five steps to guaranteeing that you will see the flowers in the natural fields or free!

 Before we begin, let me say moving abroad is not easy and although everyone loves to write about the benefits, it’s not a fairytale.
 It’s especially hard if you’re moving to a country unemployed like I did, but whether you can get a job depends on a lot on your field, qualifications, visa, language skills, and the country itself.
 These are the seven things that I wish someone had told me a year ago to make moving abroad easier.

-I’m born and raised in NYC and I am proud of it.
+I’m born and raised in NYC.
 This post is for anyone who wants to experience the best of New York on a tight budget ($10 or less) through the eyes of a native New Yorker.
-Although some things on here are meant to be crowd-pleasers, I’ve tried to bring you to corners of New York where you’ll start see the quieter, charming parts of New York that tourists don’t usually see.
+Although some things on here are meant to be crowd-pleasers, I’ve tried to bring you to corners of New York where you’ll start see the quieter, charming parts of New York that are off the beaten path.
 I’ll be covering getting to and around New York, where to stay on a budget, and CHEAP Sights.
 Read more to read about my favorite 20 places for visiting the Big Apple like a local (by borough).

 People always talk about epic road trips around the US, but why not around a country full of incredible natural beauty, history, and modern cities?
 Luckily, Israel isn’t too big, so the road trip can be shorter.
 If you follow this trip, you’ll see Jerusalem, Tel Aviv, snorkel in the Red Sea, explore Roman ruins, swim in the Mediterranean Sea, explore old caves, hike in the Negev, see wild ibex, and experience the spiritual side of Israel.

 There’s two parts to the trip: North & South, both linking up at Tel Aviv.
-Interested in just reading/seeing some great photos of Israel or getting inspiration for an epic road trip in the Holy Land?
 The last section discusses driving conditions/travel basics.
-Read more below although be warned that this post is a little long as it's packed with photos!
+Read more below although be warned that this post is a little long with lots of beautiful photos!